omerio/knockout-app/docs/DOCS.md

 </div>
 ````

-The `CustomerAdmin` load function makes an AJAX call to load the `Customer` objects from the server.
-Then, on the callback initializes the Knockout bindings on the container `div` passed to the constructor and removes the `hidden` class from the container `div`.
-Toastr library is used for showing notifications to the end user:
+The `CustomerAdmin.load` function makes an AJAX call to load the `Customer` objects from the server.
+Then, on the callback initializes the Knockout bindings on the container `div` passed to the constructor and removes the `hidden` class from it.
+[Toastr](https://github.com/CodeSeven/toastr) library is used for showing notifications to the end user:

 ````js
 this.load = function () {